 - Calculate the total expense.

-- Apply any deductible.
+- · Apply any deductible.

 - Apply the reimbursement percentage.

-- · Apply the payment limits.
+- Apply the payment limits.

 - Apply the extended health care plan maximum.

-Note: No coverage is available for expenses billed before you are enrolled in the plan or after you have left the plan.
+Note: No coverage is available for expenses billed before you are enrolled in the plan or after your coverage has been cancelled.